wltrallen2/Java-WGU-SchedulingSystem/README.md

 # Java-WGU-SchedulingSystem
 WORK IN PROGRESS - Java application developed as part of the requirements for Western Governor's University C192 - Advanced Java Concepts

 **CURRENT STATUS NOTE:** _*The Login scene is implemented.
 Use the username test and password test to login.
-Additionally, the Add/Modify Customer scene is designed and users are able to add new customers (including addresses, cities, and countries) to the database.
+Additionally, the customer information appears in a table on the "View Customer Database" scene and the Add/Modify Customer scene is designed, allowing users to add new customers (including addresses, cities, and countries) to the database.
 To get to the Add/Modify Customer scene, click on the "View Customer Database" button and then on the "Add/Modify Customer" button.
 All return, exit, and cancel buttons are also implemented.*_

-**NEXT STEPS:** _*The Customer Database scene will be populated with a list of customer names and a user will be able to choose a customer to modify or delete.*_
+**NEXT STEPS:** _*Allow the user to delete a record directly from the View Customer Database scene, and allow the customer to choose a customer record to modify.*_

 For this project, the student is required to implement the following requirements: